BERWICK RIDING THE BOUNDS

 THE DUNS REIVERS WEEK

-The Duns Law Service in 2019 is on Tuesday 9 July.
+The Duns Reivers Week is traditionally the second week in July.
 The principal here is ‘The Reiver’ and on Monday night, the Burgh Flag is handed to him for safekeeping.
-The next evening at 6 pm, he leads his mounted followers from the Market Square to the summit of Duns Law for a short service; here in 1639 General Leslie’s covenanting army encamped to oppose Charles I who was preparing to cross the River Tweed and enforce a form of religion which the Scots found unacceptable.
+The next evening at 6 pm he leads his mounted followers from the Market Square to the summit of Duns Law for a short service; here in 1639 General Leslie’s covenanting army encamped to oppose Charles I who was preparing to cross the River Tweed and enforce a form of religion which the Scots found unacceptable.

 THE GALASHIELS BRAW LADS GATHERING